sanchito59/color-palette-generator/README.md

  2. Once the repository finishes downloading you will need to install the packaged modules.

 #### Install:
-In order to use **Project Title** you will need to install the dependenices required to run it.
+In order to use **Color Palette Generator** you will need to install the dependenices required to run it.
 Once you have cloned or zipped the file from Github, in your terminal or command line do the following:

 from _C:\Users\exampleUser\exampleCloneLocation\example-project-title>_
 1. npm install
 2. npm run build

-Step 1 will install all of the dependencies used to develop **Project Title**.
+Step 1 will install all of the dependencies used to develop **Color Palette Generator**.
 Step 2 will build the project, performing any necessary building/prep tasks.

 **_If you are using Mac OS, you must change:_**